artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 Archivematica |release| uses Elasticsearch 6.x as its search engine.
-If you're upgrading from Archivematica 1.8.x or lower, where Elasticsearch 1.x was the supported version, it's required to upgrade your Elasticsearch cluster and indexes to the new version.
+If you're upgrading from Archivematica 1.8.x or lower, where Elasticsearch 1.x was the supported version, you are required to upgrade your Elasticsearch cluster and indexes to the new version.

 To complete this upgrade it is important to know if you have access to your